-I am supremely excited about two new nonfiction books this summer: The Monster of Florence and Rome 1960.
-Both describe tumultuous times in central Italy, the first being a period of time in Florence when an unknown predator or predators who “stalked lovers’ lanes in the countryside,” and the second describes the 1960 Olympic Games in Rome.
+Both books describe tumultuous times in central Italy.
+The first is a period of time in Florence when an unknown predator (or predators) “stalked lovers’ lanes in the countryside.”
+The second goes in-depth about the 1960 Olympic Games in Rome.

 “When author Douglas Preston moved his family to Florence he never expected he would soon become obsessed and entwined in a horrific crime story whose true-life details rivaled the plots of his own bestselling thrillers.